nisaakan/DSA210-Project/README.md

 ## **Data Set and Processing**
 #### **1)Data Source**

 The dataset used for this project was sourced from Kaggle.
-It contains data related to daily technology usage and mental health indicators, including self-reported scores for stress, sleep quality, and productivity.
-This data was collected through surveys and tracking apps that monitor screen time and mental health factors, allowing a comprehensive look at digital habits and well-being.
+It contains data related to daily technology usage and mental health indicators, including self-reported scores for stress, sleep quality, and mental health.
+The data was collected through surveys and tracking apps that monitor screen time and mental health factors, allowing a comprehensive look at digital habits and well-being.
 #### **2)Data Set**
 The dataset includes data points that track an individual's daily use of technology and mental health factors.
 The following items are included: